Cut Cross Entropy: 20x Memory reduction in LLM Pre-training through optimized cross entropy kernels

 we must first perform an indexed matrix multplicaton

-To compute the second part of the equation, the Log Sum Exp, we must first compute a bunch of intermediary tensors.
-To compute the Log Sum Exp,
+To compute the second part of the equation, the Log Sum Exp:

-the logits for all tokens in the vocab
+the logits for all tokens j in the model’s vocab

-• Substract the logits from the max (This is done for numerical stability to prevent floating point underflows)
+Substract the logits from the max (This is done for numerical stability.)

-Each of these steps requires intermediary tensors of size $ B, S, V$ in global memory.
+Each of these steps requires an intermediary tensor of size $ B, S, V$ in global memory.

-Gemma2 has a max sequence length of 80,000 and a vocab size of 256,128 assuming a batch size of 8 and Bf16 floating points precision;
+Gemma2 has a max sequence length of 80,000 and a vocab size of 256,128, assuming a batch size of 8 sequences and Bf16 floating point precision, the total memory required to calculate the cross entropy sums to:

 Cut Cross Entropy